Product List

 Plating Agents:

-Stannous Chloride is used as a corrosion inhibitor where a protective layer of tin metal plates out on steel-based processing/treatment equipment.
+Stannous Chloride is used as a plating agent and corrosion inhibitor where a protective layer of tin metal plates out on steel-based processing/treatment equipment.
 Stannous Chloride can also be used as a reducing agent to convert toxic Cr +6 to a less toxic Cr+3 form.

 For many years, inorganic tin chemicals were used in the plating of all types of pistons, primarily due to tin’s inherent lubricous nature.